Skip to content

 United Kingdom

-The Iranian Red Crescent reported more than 81,000 civilian building units damaged across Iran — a category encompassing hospitals, schools, academic institutions, and emergency service facilities 1.
-Nine hospitals are entirely non-operational.
-A further 300 health and emergency facilities have sustained damage.
-The Red Crescent, as a member of the International Red Cross and Red Crescent Movement, operates under a humanitarian mandate that gives its damage assessments institutional weight, though independent verification of the aggregate total remains impossible under wartime conditions.
+The Iranian Red Crescent reported over 81,000 civilian building units damaged across Iran — hospitals, schools, academic institutions, and emergency facilities.
+Nine hospitals are non-operational.
+Three hundred health and emergency facilities have sustained damage.

 The IRGC has converted the world's most important oil chokepoint from a naval blockade into a revenue operation, charging up to $2 million per vessel — payable in cash, cryptocurrency, or barter.